tvaneerd/isocpp/on_naming.md

 Note that "by use" implies more of a commitment to that usage - future features will follow from that usage.

+# General Rule for Abbreviations

+If it is the first search result in google, you can use the abbreviation, otherwise probably not.

+ie search for `NFC` - the first result is about Near-field Communication.

+But search for `ISM` - you don't get anything about the ISM frequency band that NFC runs on.